sushobhons/aws_ses_lambda/README.md

-# AWS SES Bulk Templated Email Sender using LAMBDA
+# AWS SES Bulk Templated Email Sender Using Lambda and AWS S3

 This repository contains a Lambda function for sending bulk templated emails using AWS Simple Email Service (SES).
-It splits recipient email addresses into manageable chunks and sends emails in batches using SES's bulk email feature.
+It includes functionality to dynamically fetch recipient email addresses from an S3 Excel file and send emails in manageable chunks using SES's bulk email feature.

 ## Features